-This introduction to psychology serves as preparation for further study in this field.
+This introduction to psychology serves as a preparation for further study in this field.
 The focus of the course is the study of human behavior and its contributions to understanding social evolution, interpersonal relationships, and healthy and disordered functioning.
-The goals of this field, its evolution as a behavioral science, its varied practical applications, and current controversial issues are discussed and viewed for understanding our present social and world condition.
+The goals of this field, its evolution as a behavioral science, its varied practical applications, current controversial issues and views for understanding our present social and world conditions are discussed.
 To gain this understanding, the content includes the study of: motivation, mind and body relationship, individual differences, developmental stages, the role of learning and cognitive functioning, gender similarities and differences, and the value and limitations of mental health therapies.
-An interdisciplinary approach is used to communicate how bioscience, sociology, anthropology, and current affairs are interrelated in the study of history and human evolution.
+An interdisciplinary approach is used to communicate how bioscience, sociology, anthropology and current affairs are interrelated in the study and development of this discipline.
 May not be repeated.
 (C-ID PSY 110) SC